-Just what is Civil Litigation and an attorney serving Acalanes Ridge, California to help you?
+What is Civil Litigation and an attorney at law serving Acalanes Ridge, California to assist you?

-Civil litigation is the procedure by which civil matters are settled in a courtroom.
-Civil matters can be described as situations dealing with relationships between people, like a marriage, or a contract dispute between companies.
-Instead of a case being a person versus the government, like in a criminal matter, civil cases are a person or business filing suit against another individual or business.
+Civil litigation is the procedure through which civil matters are fixed in a court of law.
+Civil matters can be defined as situations dealing with relationships between people, for example a marriage, or a contract dispute between corporations.
+Instead of a case being a person versus the government, as in a criminal matter, civil cases are any person or business filing suit against somebody else or business.

 Types of Civil Litigation

 - Civil Rights

 - Product Liability

 - Professional Malpractice

 Responses to Frequently-Asked Basic Questions (FAQs): Federal & State Civil Litigation

 Q: When is it time for you to refer to an attorney at law about potential civil litigation?